Wal-20/Fighting-game/README.md

-fighting game using vanilla js
+fighting game using vanilla HTML, CSS and JS